grommunio/grommunio-documentation/admin/manual_core.rst

 names like ``http``, ``zcore``, etc. The manpage carries the same name, so you would use ``man http`` to call up the corresponding manpage.
 The configuration files read by default follow the same scheme, e.g. ``/etc/gromox/http.cfg``.
-Process infomration utilities such as ps(1) may show the full path of the executable or just ``http``, depending on how these diagnostic utilities are used.
+Process information utilities such as ps(1) may show the full path of the executable or just ``http``, depending on how these diagnostic utilities are used.
 The systemd unit name, though, is ``gromox-http.service``.